csgenetics/csgenetics_scrnaseq/docs/usage.md

 ### `star_index_dir`
 Specify the path of the STAR index directory.
 Required for mapping.

+By default the remotely hosted Human STAR index is used see [below](#premade-star-indexes).

 ```bash
 --star_index_dir s3://csgx.public.readonly/resources/references/refdata-gex-GRCh38-and-mm10-2020-A/star/
 ```

 <div style="text-align: right"><a href="#configuration-of-the-cs-genetics-scrna-seq-pipeline">top</a></div>

 #### Premade STAR indexes